Ahrefs Introducing a New Ahrefs’ Domain Rating Calculation

 I Didn’t Lose a Single One of My Backlinks, and My DR Still Dropped.

 This is a natural part of DR, and occurs when another website has gained many more backlinks.
 If a website has a DR rating of 100, Ahrefs does not raise it to a score of 101 or higher when they get more backlinks.
-Instead, other websites are moved down in their ranking.
+Instead, it lowers the ranking of the other websites.

 Why is My Competitor’s DR Higher Than Mine When His Backlinks Have Low DR Ratings?

-If a website with a high DR links to hundreds of different websites, then their links are worth less to our new calculation.
-If a website with a lower DR rating links to only a small number of websites, then those links are considered to be worth more.
+If a website with a high DR links to hundreds of different websites, then their links are worth less to the new calculation.
+If a website with a lower DR rating links to only a small number of websites, then Ahrefs considers those links to be worth more.
 This is because if a website is giving out thousands of backlinks to anyone, then it isn’t that valuable in the new calculation because of the ease of acquiring the backlink.

 How to Make Sense of Ahrefs’ New Domain Rating Scores